Masters in Public Health in India After BDS

 - Biostatistics

-- Branch of public health that applies statistical methods to research and evaluate public health.
+- A branch of public health that applies statistical methods to research and evaluate public health.

 - Maternal and Child Health

-- This field provides care and studies and focuses on improving the health of women of age groups ranging from 18 to 49 years, as well as children and adolescents.
+- This field provides care and studies and focuses on improving the health of women in age groups ranging from 18 to 49 years, as well as children and adolescents.

-Graduates can work in non-profit organizations, government agencies, private sectors, healthcare facilities, or academic institutions.
+Graduates can work in non-profit organisations, government agencies, the private sector, healthcare facilities, or academic institutions.

 Some key career paths: